preetbhullar90/html-css-repository/README.md

 * ## Facilities Page
 * ## Footer

-* ### Header
+### Header

-In the header the main logo of the website is on the left site,and navigation links are on the right side on all the pages.But on the medium device like tablets the logo stayed on left side but navigation links comes under the logo in the middle.On the small device like iphone, Anriod phone both logo and navigation bar comes left side with small font size.
+In the header the main logo of the website is on the left hand side, and the navigation links are on the right hand side on all the pages.
+On medium sized devices such as tablets the logo stays on the left hand side but the navigation links come under the logo in the middle.
+On small devices such as iPhones and Android phones both the logo and navigation bar move to the left hand side with the text in a small font size.

-* ### Home Page
+<a href="https://github.com/preetbhullar90/html-css-repository/blob/main/index.html" target="_blank" alt="SilverGym Home Page">Home Page</a>

-The home page has big hero image in the back.Under the hero image there are three blogs,one blog is about facilities other one is about Equipment and the last one for trainners.Each blog has a link with another page.Under the blogs there is a form section for Email,Phone number,Address ,website Email and link bar where user can navigate all the pages,And google map as well.
+The home page has a big hero image in the back.
+Under the hero image there are three blocks, one block is about facilities, and the other one is about Equipment and the last one is for trainers.
+Each block is linked to another page.
+Under the blocks there is a form section for Email, Phone number, Address , business Email and a link bar where the user can navigate to all the pages, a  google map of the business location is also featured.

-* ### Gallery Page
+<a href="https://github.com/preetbhullar90/html-css-repository/blob/main/gallery.html" target="_blank" alt="SilverGym Home Page">Gallery Page</a>

-The gallery page has lots of images about gym equipments etc.Gallery photos divided in the columns,If user see on the big screen then gallery will show in four columns.On the medium screen gallery will see in three columns.Other all small screens user will see just two columns.If user will mouse over the images then images wil zoom out little bit.
+The gallery page features a lot of images about the gyms equipment and facilities.
+The gallery photos are divided in to columns, if the user is viewing the website on a big screen then the gallery will be displayed in four columns.
+On a medium sized screen the gallery will be seen in three columns.
+On small sized screens the user will see just two columns.
+If the user will hover the mouse over the images then images will zoom out slightly.

-* ### Signup Page
+<a href="https://github.com/preetbhullar90/html-css-repository/blob/main/signup.html" target="_blank" alt="SilverGym Home Page">Signup Page</a>

-On the signup page,User will see big signup form with Name,Last Name, Email,Password and submit.This submit form is linked to the home page basically this form is join us form so that's why when user will fill this form it will redirect to home page.The signup has huge hero image as well.Underneath same Address,Email,linkbar like others pages.
+On the signup page, the user will see a big signup form with space to enter your name, last Name, email, and password followed by a submit button .
+This submit form button is linked to the home page.
+This form is the “join us” form, this is why when user will fill this form it will redirect them to the home page.
+The signup page has huge hero image with the following information underneath; Address, Email and linkbar.

-* ### Trainers Page
+<a href="https://github.com/preetbhullar90/html-css-repository/blob/main/trainners.html" target="_blank" alt="SilverGym Home Page">Trainers Page</a>

-The trainers page has one big blog,In this blog has four small blogs.Each blog has heading,image and paragraph.The blogs have a white background and each blog shows different different skills like whats is trainers role in your daily routine etc.
+The trainer’s page has one big block which has four smaller blocks.
+Each block has a heading, image and paragraph.
+The blocks have a white background and each block shows different skills such as “what is a trainer’s role in your daily routine.”

-* ### Facilities Page
+<a href="https://github.com/preetbhullar90/html-css-repository/blob/main/facilities.html" target="_blank" alt="SilverGym Home Page">Faility Page</a>

-The facilities page has lots of videos.With the videos has heading paragraphs.Headings are showing Name of the videos and paragraphs just explaining how to exercises with each gym sets.This videos also divided in columns.On big screen videos shows in one line.But on small screens it's divideed in one column.
+The facilities page has a large variety of videos.
+Each video has a heading and paragraph.
+The heading shows the name of the video and paragraphs explains how to exercise with each gym set.
+The videos are divided in to columns.
+On big screens the videos display horizontally in one line.
+On smaller screens they are displayed vertically in one column.

 * ### Footer
-Footer has on all the pages in the bottom of the pages.
-The footer has social media heading and three social media icons like Facebook,youtube,twitter.Icons linked direct with websites like Facebook icon with Facebook website,Youtube icon with Youtube website and Twitter with Twitter website.Undeteath the icons has p tag in the p tag has year of the website published and website all rights reserverd.
+ A footer is featured on the bottom of every page on the website.
+The footer has a social media heading and the following three social media icons; Facebook, YouTube, and twitter.
+Each Icon is linked directly with the corresponding website.
+Underneath each icons there is a p tag the p tag has year that the website was published and that all their rights are reserved.

  [Go Top](#Silver-Gym)
 ________________________________________________________________________________________________________________